|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 4: Floating Market, return to Saigon

 Early this morning, we visit Cai Rang floating market by boat.
-Cai Rang is a wholesale market and the sellers hang there products over their boats with a bamboo pole to advertise what they are selling.
+Cai Rang is a wholesale market and the sellers hang their products over their boats with a bamboo pole to advertise what they are selling.
 Enjoy a short walk along Ninh Kieu harbor before a visit to a small local market on land.

 Day 5: Scenic drive to Dalat